Mouse model of cancer can be used to:

-Study the intrinsic mechanisms involved in tumorigenesis, cancer development and metastasis
+Study the intrinsic mechanisms involved in tumorigenesis, tumor progression and metastasis

-Shanghai Model Organisms provides a variety of custom-engineered mouse cancer models to meet different research needs.
+Shanghai Model Organisms Center offers a variety of mouse models of cancer to meet the needs of both academic and industry partners.

-In general, genetically-engineered mouse models of cancer are established using the following two strategies:
+In general, GEMM cancer models are established using the following two strategies:

 Patient-derived Xenografts (PDX) are advanced preclinical oncology model for drug development.
 It offers a far better alternative for preclinical drug evaluation as compared to the conventional cell line-derived xenograft model.

 By maintaining genotypic and phenotypic diversity of patient tumor tissues, PDX is capable of capturing a more faithful representation of the human tumor's characteristics.

 Compared with cancer cell lines, PDX offers a more faithful representation of the mechanisms of tumor genesis and development.